yidouweng/yidouweng.github.io/_pages/research.md

 ### Key Research Focus

 - **Methodology for Tractable Models:** Designing and applying tractable probabilistic graphical models to new challenges in AI.
-- **Efficient and Exact Inference:** Developing scalable algorithms that bring formal reasoning to deep learning systems.
+- **Generative + Probabilistic Models for Efficient Inference:**  Developing scalable algorithms that bring formal reasoning to deep learning systems.
-- **Integrating Generative & Probabilistic Models:** Building novel architectures where deep learning and tractable models work in concert.
 - **Applications in AI Trustworthiness:** Focusing on explainability, controllability, and safety for foundation models.